Eric D. Walrond: Harlem Renaissance writer

-In New York, Walrond worked at first as hospital secretary, porter, and stenographer.
-His utopian sketch of a united Africa, "A Senator's Memoirs" (1921), won a prize sponsored by Marcus Garvey.
-From 1921 to 1923, Walrond was editor and co-owner of an African-American weekly called the Brooklyn and Long Island Informer.
-He was then hired as associate editor (1923–25) of Negro World, the paper of Garvey's Universal Negro Improvement Association (UNIA).
-He subsequently became a protégé of the National Urban League's director Charles S. Johnson.
+In New York, Walrond initially worked as hospital secretary, porter, and stenographer.
+His first writing job in the US was as a part-time associate with The Weekly Review; while working there, he met the publisher Marcus Garvey, also a West Indian immigrant.
+Walrond's utopian sketch of a united Africa, "A Senator's Memoirs" (1921), won a prize sponsored by Garvey.

+From 1921 to 1923, Walrond was editor and co-owner of an African-American weekly called the Brooklyn and Long Island Informer, the goal of which was to serve the immigrant community's needs.
+He was then hired as associate editor of Negro World, the paper of Garvey's Universal Negro Improvement Association (UNIA).
+By 1925, Walrond had started to distance himself from Garvey; while Garvey wanted him to write more polemically, Walrond wished to focus on the art of literature.

+Walrond was also a contributor to The Smart Set, The New Republic, and Vanity Fair.
+In 1922, Walrond published "On Being Black" in The New Republic, regarding racist attitudes that he had experienced in his life.
+In 1923, he wrote an essay for Current History titled "The New Negro Faces America," in which he expressed dissatisfaction with the aspirations of W. E. B. Du Bois, Booker T. Washington, and Marcus Garvey:The rank and file of negroes are opposed to Garveyism; dissatisfied with the personal vituperation and morbid satire of Mr. Du Bois, and prone to discount Major Moton's Tuskegee as a monument of respectable reaction...
+[The negro] is looking toward a broader leadership.
+That which he has at present is either old-fashioned, unrepresentative of his spirit and desires, or stupid, corrupt, and hate-mad."He subsequently became a protégé of the National Urban League's director Charles S. Johnson.
 Between 1925 and 1927 he was a contributor to, and business manager of, the Urban League's Opportunity magazine, which had been founded in 1923 to help bring to prominence African-American contributors to the arts and politics of the 1920s.

+As Walrond's career progressed, his focus shifted from the political towards Black culture.
+In 1925, his work appeared in Alain Locke's anthology alongside work by Langston Hughes, Zora Neale Hurston, and Jean Toomer.

-He was also a contributor to The Smart Set, The New Republic and Vanity Fair and Negro World.
-Walrond published his first short story called "The Palm Porch", which describes a brothel in the Canal Zone, where a merciless plot to take over the land unfolds.
-His other short stories included "On Being Black" (1922), "On Being a Domestic" (1923), "Miss Kenny's Marriage" (1923), "The Stone Rebounds" (1923), "Vignettes of the Dusk" (1924), "The Black City" (1924), and "City Love" (1927) – the year that Duke Ellington began his career in New York and the Harlem Globetrotters were founded.
-In two consecutive years (1928 and 1929), Walrond was awarded the Guggenheim Fellowship for Fiction.
+Walrond first published first short story was called "The Palm Porch", which describes a brothel in the Canal Zone, where a merciless plot to take over the land unfolds.
+His other short stories included "On Being a Domestic" (1923), "Miss Kenny's Marriage" (1923), "The Stone Rebounds" (1923), "Vignettes of the Dusk" (1924), "The Black City" (1924), and "City Love" (1927).
+In both 1928 and 1929, he was awarded the Guggenheim Fellowship for Fiction.